biblestudy: John (Part 17)

-They asked a very blunt question: “How long do you keep us in doubt?”
+In John 10:24, they asked a very blunt question: “How long do you keep us in doubt?”
 Are you the Christ?

 I keep wondering why these people kept asking the same question.
 They had already asked that question in several different ways.
 Jesus told them that He had already told them.
 He did not tell them directly; He did not say “I am the Christ.”
 He did say that directly to the woman at the well, and He had told the blind man of John 9, “I am the Christ.”
 To the others, He gave a typical veiled answer, and He did it again here.

 That seems to be God’s approach to teaching, and it is good to understand that.
 He seems to give enough of an answer to whet our appetite, but not so much that we will just accept it.
 But rather, it will force us to look a little bit further.
 By doing that, it becomes more indelibly ingrained in our minds, because of the search that is necessary to achieve a right answer.